Skip to Main Content

 Cost: $125

-Scripting II
+Scripting 2

 SCRIPTING II: OUTLINE TO DRAFT

 Available to returning writers who have established the major beats of their story and are developing their outlines.
-To enroll, please send a draft of our your outline to williamnedved@gmail.com.
+To enroll, please send a draft of your outline to williamnedved@gmail.com.

 Cost: $125

-Scripting III
+Scripting 3

 SCRIPTING III: WRITING IS REWRITING